leo-cheron/mouse-scroll-smoothing/README.md

 ### percent (read only)

 Returns the scroll position in percent.
-Useful to animate a timeline proportionally to scrolling on RAF update.
+Useful to animate a timeline proportionally to scroll on RAF update.